 - Accounts Receivable: What Small Businesses Need to Know

 - Accounts Payable and Your Business: What You Need to Know

 - Finding the Right Accountant for Your Small Business

 For information on choosing the best accounting software for your business, check out our buyer's guide: How to Choose an Accounting Software.
-To see our top picks and a comprehensive list of accounting software providers, check out our roundup: Best Accounting Software for Small Business.
-Ready to choose an accounting software?
+To see our top picks and a comprehensive list of accounting software providers, check out our roundup, Best Accounting Software for Small Business.
+Ready to choose accounting software?
 Here's a breakdown of our review coverage: